 Connecticut Application to Connect

-In this section you will find information pertaining to the safe interconnection of generators to the Eversource power system.
+In this section you will find information about the safe interconnection of generators to the Eversource power system.

 |Residential Inverter-Based Generators 20 kW or less